adamliter/adamliter.org/_posts/2013-09-16-by-the-way-children-dont-know-by-hirsch-wexler-2006.md

 ##### Rebutting Fox & Grodzinsky (1998)

-First, Hirsch & Wexler rightly note that the account in Fox & Grodzinsky (1998) relies on the assumption that children know that _by_ may directly assign an Agent θ-role to its complement (2006a:253).
+First, Hirsch & Wexler rightly note that the account in Fox & Grodzinsky (1998) relies on the assumption that children know that _by_ may directly assign an Agent Θ-role to its complement (2006a:253).
 They then go on to argue that children do not know this.
 First, they offer evidence from a CHILDES search (MacWhinney 2000), where no instances of nominal _by_-phrases (those types of _by_-phrases that are most likely to have an Agentive complement) in either child-produced or child-directed speech.[^1]

 Next, they present evidence from a study that investigated the comprehension of _by_ vs. _about_ in children from ages 3;0 to 5;10.
 Children were given a forced-choice truth value judgment task, where they were asked something like "the story about/by Minnie had mountains in it" when presented with two possible pictures.
 Hirsch & Wexler observe that all children performed significantly below chance on the _by_ trials, indicating that they were interpreting _by_ as a Theme assigner, just like _about _(254-257).[^2]